apolloio/apollo-api-docs/source/includes/_accounts.md

 }
 ```

-This endpoint is not accessible to teams on a free plan.
+This feature is not accessible to Apollo users on free plans.

 `POST https://api.apollo.io/v1/accounts/search`